 The best infographics have a strong structure and follow visual storytelling principles.

 This means you can’t just grab a bunch of stats, throw in some illustrations and copy, and have yourself a nice infographic.
-Each element in your infographic should be connected, relevant and working towards telling the same story.
+Each element should be connected, relevant and working towards telling the same story.

-Also, make sure you pick a single topic to focus your infographic on.
+Also, make sure you pick a single topic to focus on.

 Whether it’s about email marketing best practices or how to bake a cake, it should be something specific.
 Broad topics only result in cluttered infographics that achieve no purpose.

 Your infographic is pretty much useless if all you did was stuff it with text.